 Appendicitis is a common condition that occurs when something blocks part of the appendix, causing an increase in internal pressure, bacterial growth, and a decrease in blood supply.
 Severe causes of appendicitis culminate in tissue death and the small sac eventually bursting.
 Anyone who experiences signs of appendicitis should see a doctor immediately; a burst appendix can cause many dangerous complications.

-The earliest sign of appendicitis is often an ache in the belly button area.
-This occurs because your belly button is at the same level as the point where the nerves of your appendix join your spinal cord.
-The ache is often very intense, and movement or sudden jerks may make it worse.
+The earliest sign of appendicitis is often an ache in the vicinity of the belly button.
+This sensation occurs because the navel sits at the same level as the connection of appendix nerves and spinal cord.
+The ache is often very intense, and sudden movement may make it worse.

 Receive updates on the latest news and alerts straight to your inbox.

 This site offers information designed for educational purposes only.
 You should not rely on any information on this site as a substitute for professional medical advice, diagnosis, treatment, or as a substitute for, professional counseling care, advice, diagnosis, or treatment.
 If you have any concerns or questions about your health, you should always consult with a physician or other healthcare professional.